Is Chocolate Safe for Babies?

-While babies enjoy the taste of chocolate, it is best to refrain from giving it to them, especially under the age of one, as it contains a small amount of caffeine.
-Although not present in quantities enough to affect an adult, for babies this may be more than enough.
-Caffeine is a stimulant and can increase blood pressure and heart rate.
+While babies would enjoy the taste of chocolate, it is best to refrain from giving it to them, especially under the age of one, as it contains a small amount of caffeine.
+Although not present in quantities enough to affect an adult, for babies, this may be more than enough.
+Caffeine is a stimulant that can increase blood pressure and heart rate.

-Chocolate also contains other stimulants like sugar, theobromine, and phenylethylamine, all which can cause stimulating effects in your baby in the nervous system.
+Chocolate also contains other stimulants like sugar, theobromine, and phenylethylamine, all of which can have stimulating effects on your baby’s nervous system.
 Moreover, chocolate also has anandamide, which can affect the functioning of the brain if consumed in large quantities.

 When to Introduce Chocolate to Your Baby?

 When can babies have chocolate?
-If you are unsure about at what age can babies eat chocolate, here’s your answer.
-It is best to wait until your baby is at least a year old before introducing chocolate to him.
-When you do decide to give your baby chocolate, ensure that there are no potential allergens that can cause reactions.
+If you are unsure about what age babies can eat chocolate, here’s your answer – it is best to wait until your baby is at least a year old before introducing chocolate to him.
+When you decide to give chocolate to your baby, ensure that there are no potential allergens that can cause reactions.
 It is also best to start with dark chocolate.

-You may also want to add some dark chocolate powder to milk and give it to your baby.
+You can also add some dark chocolate powder to milk and give it to your baby.
 However, chocolate milk has high amounts of sugar, so it should be given in moderation.
-Milk should not be introduced to children under one.
+Milk should not be introduced to children under the age of one.
 Always ensure that you check the labels for additives in chocolates.

-There isn’t enough evidence to suggest that chocolate can cause an allergy in babies.
-However, it is possible that chocolate may contain food items that can cause allergies in babies.
+There isn’t enough evidence claiming that chocolate can cause an allergy in babies.
+However, it is possible that chocolate may contain elements that can cause allergies in babies.
 Some of the potential allergens are:

-You can always get the labels for allergy caution before giving chocolate to your baby.
+Make sure you always read the labels for allergy caution before giving chocolate to your baby.

-Children with parents or siblings with an allergy are more likely to have allergies.
-Even though there is no history of allergies at home, you will need to look out for signs and symptoms that indicate an allergy in your baby.
+Children whose parents or siblings have an allergy are more likely to have allergies.
+Even if there is no history of allergies at home, you will need to look out for signs and symptoms that indicate an allergy in your baby.